roterodamus/archm8c/README.md

 - i3 Window Manager
 - Git

-It is highly recommended to install Arch Linux using the `archinstall` script for simplicity.
+Install Arch Linux using the `archinstall` script for simplicity.

 ## Installation Instructions